-- 1. Members may submit items for inclusion on a future agenda by orally making the request under Council Ideas, Comments and Questions.
+- Members may submit items for inclusion on a future agenda by orally making the request under Council Ideas, Comments and Questions.
 Any request by a Member requiring a non-binding resolution or ordinance shall be referred to the Law and Leg Committee. - 2.
 Charter Officers may submit staff reports or descriptions of oral reports to the City Clerk for placement on the agenda. - 3.
-Department directors, subject to the discretion of the City Manager, may submit staff reports or descriptions of oral reports to the City Clerk for placement on the agenda. - 4.
-Outside agencies may submit agenda items in accordance with the following. - a.
-Items from outside agencies must be sponsored for agenda placement by Members, Charter Officers or department staff. - b.
+The City Auditor and Independent Budget Analyst may submit staff reports or descriptions of oral reports to the City Clerk for placement on the agenda. - Department directors, subject to the discretion of the City Manager, may submit staff reports or descriptions of oral reports to the City Clerk for placement on the agenda. - 5.
+Outside agencies may submit agenda items in accordance with the following: - a.
+Items from outside agencies must be sponsored for agenda placement by Members, Charter Officers or department staff; and - b.
 All agenda items must be submitted in accordance with the agenda packet submission and preparation requirements.